Faaizz/tuk_seminar/readme.md

 ### CONTROLLER DESIGN

 Three different controllers were designed during the course of this study.
-While the main focus is on model predictive control (MPC), a PID controller was also designed as juxtaposing mechanism.
+While the main focus is on model predictive control (MPC), a PID controller was also designed as a juxtaposing mechanism.
 Two MPC controllers were designed, one using the SISO model and the other using the SIMO model of the AMR.

 #### PID Controller
 The PID controller was designed using MATLAB's pidTuner tool.
 This model can be viewed in *pid_control_sim.slx*.